Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 Instant soups & foods

-Usually, ready-to-eat meals and microwaveable foods should be avoided because they are ultraprocessed and basically unhealthy, with tons of chemicals, preservatives and flavorings, as well as tons of fat, sugar and salt.
+Usually, ready-to-eat meals and microwaveable foods should be avoided because they are highly processed and basically unhealthy, packed with chemicals, preservatives, flavorings, fat, sugar, and salt.

 However, there are some options that I consider acceptable.
 Definitely not something that you should consume daily – but good to have around for an emergency or a quick meal.

-While I recommend the healthiest options below, keep in mind that they are still highly processed and have tons of salt – although they are better than most options out there.
+While I recommend the healthiest options below, keep in mind that they still have quite a bit of salt, although they are better than many other options out there.

 These are healthy, safer options compared to other instant meals out there.
 If you decide to buy something else, read the list of ingredients and make sure that the list is as clean as possible.